jnury/smtp-sslyze/readme.md

 ## Installation

-SMTP-SSLyze uses the Docker distribution of SSLyze, so you first need to [install Docker](https://docs.docker.com/get-docker/).
+SMTP-SSLyze is distributed as a Docker image, so you first need to [install Docker](https://docs.docker.com/get-docker/).

-Get the SSLyze Docker image:
+Then get the SMTP-SSLyze Docker image:

-    docker pull nablac0d3/sslyze
+    docker pull jnury/smtp-sslyze

-Then simply copy the smtp-sslyze.py on your machine.

 ## Usage

 To check the TLS capabilities of an email domain run:

-    ./smtp-sslyze.py domain.com
+    docker run --rm smtp-sslyze domain.com

 You'll get an output looking like